 A Friendly Ear

 I joined High in 2011 and work in one of our award-winning apartment communities.
-We get to know our residents from the first time they call or come in for a tour.
+Through High's passionate community commitment, we get to know our residents from the first time they call or come in for a tour.
 We help them to find a new home that they will love, which is so important to them and to us.

 Before they join our community, our future residents need to feel comfortable and valued, so in our conversations, we pull out the details of what is truly important.
 This is key.
 We may have a lot in common or nothing at all, but we learn so much about who they are that we give them a sense of comfort and security that we will handle their account and move-in with professionalism.